Prunoideae/MitoFlex/README.md

 # 8 Things that will effect MitoFlex's overall performance

-MitoFlex itself isn't doing magic, though it's fast and (more) reliable, bad result could be outputted if you don't even give it a good result input, but at least it will be the most reliable result of all contigs that MEGAHIT can assemble.
+MitoFlex itself isn't doing magic, though it's fast and (more) reliable, bad result could be outputted if you don't even give it a good result input, but at least it will be the most reliable result of all contigs that megahit can assemble.

 There are mainly two factors influencing result quality : 1.
 The quality of rawdata itself.
 2. The size of genome profile that MitoFlex currently have in the profile folder.